Results of Criminal Prosecution, Securities and Exchange Commission Litigation, and Other Litigation

 In early 1989, I learned that Eddie's father and brothers set us up to take the fall for everyone's crimes.
 At that point, Eddie distanced himself from me and prepared to leave the country to escape impending prosecution.

-In March 1989, I fired my attorneys and hired Anthony Mautone to represent me in the criminal investigation and Jonathan D. Warner to represent me in the SEC and class action investigations.
+In March 1989, I fired my attorneys and hired Anthony Mautone to represent me in the criminal investigation and Jonathon D. Warner to represent me in the SEC and class action investigations.
 Anthony Mautone contacted the US Attorney's office in Newark in an effort to negotiate a plea bargain agreement.
 However, the prosecutors were very distrustful of me and would not negotiate an acceptable plea bargain agreement.

 In February 1990, Eddie Antar skipped town altogether rather than comply with a Court order.
 In a bold move, my attorney Anthony Mautone advised me to assist the government investigators and civil litigants without the benefit of any plea bargain agreement.